OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/media-services/media-services-build-smooth-streaming-apps.md

             }
         }

-        // This function gets the video stream that is playing private IManifestStream getVideoStream()
+        // This function gets hello video stream that is playing private IManifestStream getVideoStream()
         {
             IManifestStream videoStream = null;